almirkopic/Project-Map-Workout--OOP/README.md

 ### Technologies Used:

-HTML: Markup language used for structuring the web page.
+- HTML: Markup language used for structuring the web page.

-CSS: Styling language used for designing the user interface and layout.
+- CSS: Styling language used for designing the user interface and layout.

-JavaScript: Programming language used for implementing the application logic.
+- JavaScript: Programming language used for implementing the application logic.

-Leaflet.js: JavaScript library used for interactive maps.
+- Leaflet.js: JavaScript library used for interactive maps.

-localStorage: Web storage mechanism used for storing workout data locally in the browser.
+-localStorage: Web storage mechanism used for storing workout data locally in the browser.

 ### How to Use:

-Clone the repository to your local machine.
+- Clone the repository to your local machine.

-Open the index.html file in your web browser.
+- Open the index.html file in your web browser.

-Start tracking your workouts by filling out the form with the required details, then press Enter to confirm.
+- Start tracking your workouts by filling out the form with the required details, then press Enter to confirm.